selflein/GraphNN-Multi-Object-Tracking/README.md

 See Train section.
 Use with `--mode test` to use the test folder of the MOT16 dataset.

 #### Inference
 Run `src/data_utils/inference.py` to obtain tracks as `.txt.` file from a single (!), preprocessed sequence.
 This means this script has to be executed for each test sequence independently.
+Pretrained model weights can be downloaded from [here](https://drive.google.com/file/d/1Ocy1ugsnIgCdb-DnKSuyI2127VTvlTq_/view?usp=sharing).
 ```
 usage: inference.py [-h] [--preprocessed_sequence PREPROCESSED_SEQUENCE]
                     [--net_weights NET_WEIGHTS] [--out OUT]